Plan your day

 Have the duties and liabilities of officers and directors changed or been suspended as a result of the pandemic, or have they remained the same?
 How has the proliferation of pandemic-related governmental assistance and moratoria affected the exercise of these duties in different regions of the world?
 What will the impact be of the expiration of such governmental measures?
 When suspensions of directors’ duties and moratoria are lifted will creditors aggressively pursue enforcement actions or seek to force the sale of businesses affected by the pandemic, and what dilemmas and liability risks will be posed for company directors and officers by the need to respond to such creditor actions?

 There is the perception that, historically, the restructuring profession has been dominated by white males.
 Is that still the case?
-The panel will analyze the results of a recently conducted INSOL survey on diversity of the leading insolvency professional firms.
+What should, and what can be done to promote diversity?
 Should INSOL, as a leading organization, do more to foster increased diversity in the profession?
-What should, and what can, INSOL do in that regard?
 The program will consider these difficult and sensitive issues in an open ended and frank discussion.
-The panellists will discuss their personal experiences in the profession and their views on the need for change.
+The panellists will share their personal experiences in the profession and their views on the need for change.

 See what else we have to offer

 Ready to sign up?
 Go ahead!
 It's as easy as putting in an email address and first name.

 This event might be virtual but networking is still key.